ropensci-archive/Rclean/ropensci/rclean_technote.md

 reproducibility.
 We invite people to use the package and get involved by reporting bugs and suggesting or contributing features.
 For more information please visit the project page on Github.

-#### Old Text for JOSS before the hard edit of content

----
-title: 'Rclean: A Tool for Writing Cleaner, More Transparent Code'
-tags:
-  - R
-  - reproducibility
-  - transparency
-  - code cleaning
-  - data provenance
-authors:
-  - name: Matthew K. Lau
-    orcid: 0000-0003-3758-2406
-    affiliation: 1
-  - name: Thomas F. J.-M. Pasquier
-    orcid: 0000-0001-6876-1306
-    affiliation: "2, 3"
-  - name: Margo Seltzer
-    orcid: 0000-0002-2165-4658
-    affiliation: "4"
-affiliations:
- - name: Harvard Forest, Harvard University
-   index: 1
- - name: Department of Computer Science, University of Bristol
-   index: 2
- - name: School of Engineering and Applied Science, Harvard University
-   index: 3
- - name: Department of Computer Science, University of British Columbia
-   index: 4
-date:
-bibliography: paper.bib
----

-# Introduction

-The growth of programming in the sciences has been explosive in the last decade.
-This has facilitated the rapid advancement of science through the agile development of computational tools.
-However, concerns have begun to surface about the reproducibility of scientific research in general [@Peng2011 @Baker2016] and the potential issues stemming from issues with analytical software [@Pasquier2017
-@Stodden2018].
-Specifically, there is a growing recognition across disciplines that simply making data and software "available" is not enough and that there is a need to improve the transparency and stability of scientific software [@Pasquier2018].

-At the core of the growth of scientific computation, the ``R`` statistical programming language has grown exponentially to become one of the top ten programming languages in use today.
-At its root R is a *statistical* programming language.
-That is, it was designed for use in analytical workflows; and the majority of the R community is focused on producing code for idiosyncratic projects that are *results* oriented.
-Also, R's design is intentionally at a level that abstracts many aspects of programming that would otherwise act as a barrier to entry for many users.
-This is good in that there are many people who use R to their benefit with little to no formal training in computer science or software engineering, but these same users can also be frequently frustrated by code that is fragile, buggy and complicated enough to quickly become obtuse even to the authors.
-The stability, reproducibility and re-use of scientific analyses in R would be improved by refactoring, which is a common practice in software engineering [@Martin2009CleanCraftsmanship].
-From this perspective, tools that can lower the time and energy required to refactor analytical scripts and otherwise help to "clean" code, but abstracted enough to be easily accessible, could have a significant impact on scientific reproducibility across all disciplines [@Visser2015].

-## Data Provenance

-# Results

-# Discussion

-We have created ``Rclean`` to provide a simple, easy to use tool for scientists who would like help refactoring code.
-Using ``Rclean`` the code necessary to produce a specified result (e.g., an object stored in memory or a table or figure written to disk) can be easily and *reliably* isolated even when tangled with code for other results.
-This functionality is enabled by graph analysis of data provenance collected from the user's script.
-This is likely to be a broadly useful tool as statistical programming becomes more common across the sciences.
-Tools, such as this, that make it easier to produce transparent, accessible code will be an important aid for improving scientific reproducibility.

-# Acknowledgments

-This work was improved by discussions with ecologists at Harvard Forest and through the helpful review provided by the ROpenSci community, particularly Anna Krystalli, Will Landau and Clemens Schmid.
-Much of the work was funded by US National Science Foundation grant SSI-1450277 for applications of End-to-End Data Provenance.

 # References